ui5-antares-pro/ui5-antares-pro.github.io/docs/index.md

 To make the library available, you must add the following route to the `xs-app.json` of your **UI5 application**:

+!!! danger "Attention"

+    The route highlighted below must be added before the `/resources/` route which is forwarding requests to the `ui5` destination.

 ```json title="xs-app.json" hl_lines="6-11"
 {
   "welcomeFile": "/index.html",